 COURTNEY BEARD, PhD

 Dr. Courtney Beard (she/her) is a clinical psychologist with expertise in anxiety disorders and cognitive behavioral therapy.
-She is an Associate Professor of Psychology in the Department of Psychiatry at Harvard Medical School, and at McLean Hospital serves as Director of the Cognition and Affect Research and Education (CARE) Laboratory, Co-Director of the Behavioral Health Partial Hospital Clinical Research Program, and Co-Director of the McLean Hospital/Harvard Medical School Psychology Internship Program.
+She is an Associate Professor of Psychology in the Department of Psychiatry at Harvard Medical School, and at McLean Hospital serves as Director of the Cognition and Affect Research and Education (CARE) Laboratory, Co-Director of the Behavioral Health Partial Hospital Clinical Research Program, Co-Director of the McLean Hospital/Harvard Medical School Psychology Internship Program, and Advisor and coordinator of the MENTOR (Mentor, Empower, Network to Optimize Representation) program.

 Dr. Beard is dedicated to making McLean Hospital a more inclusive and diverse place to work and receive care.
-She is a member of the Multicultural Psychology Consultation Team, since 2017, which meets weekly to provide consultation to hospital units, research labs, and other groups.
+She has been a member of the Multicultural Psychology Consultation Team, since 2017, which meets weekly to provide consultation to hospital units, research labs, and other groups.
 MPCT aims to support clinicians conducting culturally-responsive mental health treatment and encourage innovation and dissemination of culturally-responsive treatments at and beyond McLean Hospital.
-Within MPCT, Dr. Beard also contributes to program evaluation efforts.
-From 2017-2020, she was also the inaugural Co-Chair of Pride@McLean, the LGBTQ and Allies Employee Resource Group.
-In 2022, Dr. Beard co-created McLean Hospital's Diversifying Mental Health Mentoring Program, which seeks to provide career mentorship opportunities through partnering with local universities.
-Dr. Beard expects all CARE lab members to fully engage with McLean Hospital's DEI Office Resource of the Month during monthly lab meetings.
+Within MPCT, Dr. Beard contributes to program evaluation efforts.
+In 2022, Dr. Beard co-created McLean Hospital's MENTOR program, which seeks to provide career mentorship opportunities through partnering with local universities.